 The Carer’s Strengths and Difficulties Questionnaire is completed by the main carer for the child/young person in time to inform his or her health assessment.
 A further Strengths and Difficulties Questionnaire might be completed by the School because the child/young person may be experiencing difficulties at school which would not be picked up from the Strengths and Difficulties Questionnaire that the Carers have completed (and vice versa).

 For more information regarding Strength and Difficulties Questionnaires see the Youth In Mind Website or NYCC Guidance on Strengths and Difficulties Questionnaires here.

 There is significant financial support available from NYCC and individual universities offer additional bursaries which are non-repayable.
 Information is available from the Virtual School or members of CSC Leaving Care Team and is reviewed annually.
 Email: firstname.lastname@example.org or telephone: 01609 533231.

 Please see the Higher Education Section of this website here for more information.

 A Personal Education Plan (PEP) is a document describing a course of action to help a child or young person reach his/her full academic and life potential.

 The Virtual School holds monthly Resource Panel meetings, where applications to support Looked After Children are considered.
-Vouchers are also awarded at the end of Year 11, with amounts varying dependent upon the level of achievement.

 The Virtual School host an annual Graduation Ceremony for Looked After Children and Care Leavers to mark the successful completion of their Secondary, Post 16 or University courses.
 Awards are presented in the Grand Committee Room at County Hall followed by a celebratory meal at a local hotel.
 The young people are able to invite a guest of their choice and will receive photographs of the day.